 Baremetal Edges support as large as 30,000 pool members when compared to 7,500 on VM Edges with Large Form factor.

 I hope there could be more comparison data, but this is all that I have for now.
-To conclude, Baremetal Edges provide better performance with sub-second convergence, faster failover, and greater throughput.
-Personally my suggestion would be to use Baremetal edges considering the future scalability of the platform and to support increasing NSX-T services.
+To conclude, Baremetal Edges provide better performance with sub-second convergence, faster failover, greater throughput, higher upper limits and design simplicity.
+For production deployments with throughput demanding applications, it would be good to use Baremetal edges considering the future scalability of the platform and to support increasing NSX-T services.
 Workload nature and traffic patterns could vary over the time and could not be predicted accurately, this might put Edges in VM Form factor to end up in performance bottlenecks at a future point of time.
 If that is the case, we will have a tough time migrating services from Edge VM cluster to Edge Baremetal cluster.

 I hope this post was informative.